biocomp/how-skype-fix-vulnerabilities/README.md

 * The attacker doesn't know the real e-mail address of account.
 Taking into consideration last attacks of hacking accounts with known e-mail address, we guessed the same method would be used.
 * The account password is complicated and we excluded the bruteforce.
-* There was no attempts of authorizing with unknown contacts.
+* There were no attempts of authorizing with unknown contacts.
 There also was no activity in Skype client.
-The attacker never been in contact with the victim.
+The attacker has never been in contact with the victim.

 We couldn't understand the process of deleting the account.
 We couldn't find the form that would generate the e-mails with Microsoft Security Code.
 So the best option we had is to get some information from the hacker.
-Me and my friends continued to order attacks on test accounts and in one moment, the hacker sends us the screenshot as the confirmation that account has been deleted successfully.
+I and my friends continued to order attacks on test accounts and in one moment, the hacker sends us the screenshot as the confirmation that account has been deleted successfully.
 On this screenshot, the tech support confirms this information:

 ![skype chat support]https://habrastorage.org/getpro/habr/post_images/fec/2ff/787/fec2ff787f245cd7203c7d585371b7a8.png

-That was Live Chat Support form, that can be accessed through the account with subscription.
+That was Live Chat Support form that can be accessed through the account with subscription.
 You can find it on skype.com website, going through troubleshoot master few times.
 If you always choose "problem is not solved" option, the last step would give you a confirmation window with live chat prompt.

 The chat is opened from https://sales.liveperson.net side domain.
 The information on the website states that this is side company, which offers tech support for your product.